mntalha/Pytorch_Save_Best-Model/README.md

 # Pytorch_Save_Best-Model
-Illustrate how to save best model for subsequent use and highlight the critical points.
+Shows how to save best model for further use and highlight the critical points.